seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 Here in the tent.

 **BRUTUS**
-What, thou speak’st drowsily?
+What, thou speak'st drowsily?
-Poor knave, I blame thee not; thou art o’er-watch’d.
+Poor knave, I blame thee not; thou art o'er-watch'd.
 Call Claudius and some other of my men:
-I’ll have them sleep on cushions in my tent.
+I'll have them sleep on cushions in my tent.

 **LUCIUS**
 Varro and Claudius!